xiaoyuanzhu-com/screenitshot/README.md

 ## Features

-- PDF, Word, Excel support and many more
+- PDF, Word, Excel and many more
 - Browser based render and screenshot
 - JavaScript package and cli
 - Python package and cli